-A: Chabad is a worldwide movement that spreads Jewish awareness to all Jews, men and women, old and young.
+A: Chabad is a worldwide movement that spreads Jewish awareness to all Jews, men and women, young and old.
 Its roots are in White Russia in a small town by the name of Lubavitch.
 The word Chabad is an acronym for Chachmah, Binah, Daas, which means wisdom, understanding, and knowledge.
 The idea is to turn intellect to action.
 Simply put, Chabad’s message is “don’t just think it, do it”.
 This is exactly what Chabad does.
 Chabad Houses can be found on over 200 campuses and in every part of the world, such as, Tasmania, Russia , Hawaii, and Bangkok.
 In each one of those places Chabad is doing everything it can to help Jews lead a more meaningful Jewish life.
-Today, there are over 3,300 Chabad centers in 49 states and 80 countries.
+Today, there are over 3,300 Chabad centers in all 50 states and over 100 countries.

 Q: What does Chabad do on campus?